 There's 60 bedrooms to choose from for an overnight stay, including the Stable Spa Club Room and the Deluxe Double.
 Our recommendation?
 The Queen Elizabeth master suite comes with a four poster bed and a luxe bathtub.

 This Edinburgh venue is one of our favourite city wedding venues for many reasons.
-Situated just a stone’s throw from Edinburgh Castle (photo opportunity alert), this former church was built in 1842 and has recently had a stunning restoration.
+Situated just a stone’s throw from Edinburgh Castle (photo opportunity alert), this beautiful establishment effortlessly combines historic elegance with contemporary charm.

 READ MORE: 15 of the Best Wedding Venues in Edinburgh